 If you have questions, problems, or require technical or administrative support regarding Dental Ethics, Courses Online Dental Ethics (including course results), or other contents herein, please e-mail

-or contact him at the Executive Office of the American College of Dentists using the information below.
+or contact her at the Executive Office of the American College of Dentists using the information below.
 He is the project developer and administrator:

 American College of Dentists

 Dental Ethics was developed by the American College of Dentists.
 The first course of Courses Online Dental Ethics (CODE) is based on the Ethics Handbook for Dentists first published in 2000 by the American College of Dentists and depicted on the right (revised in 2012).
 Some courses are based on ethical dilemmas published in the Texas Dental Journal and used with permission.
 General inquiries about either CODE or the handbook should be directed to the American College of Dentists using the contact information above.
 The Ethics Handbook for Dentists is made available on a complimentary basis to educational institutions and other qualifying dental organizations (quantities may limited).

 The American College of Dentists (ACD) is the oldest major honorary professional organization for dentists.
 Its members have exemplified excellence through outstanding leadership and exceptional contributions to dentistry and society.
 In response to serious problems facing the profession, the College was founded August 20, 1920, to elevate the standards of dentistry, to encourage graduate study, and to grant Fellowship to those who have done meritorious work.
 The College is nonprofit and apolitical, and has long been regarded as the "conscience of dentistry."

 The mission of the College is to advance excellence, ethics, professionalism, and leadership in dentistry.
 The following principles and objectives have been adopted in the furtherance of accomplishing the mission: